 Ignoring the "Airbag Warning Light" in your instrument panel could mean you won't have the airbags to protect you in a collision.
-If the light does not come on, stays on after you start the vehicle, or if it comes on as you drive, have the airbag system checked right away.
+If the light does not come on, stays on after you start the vehicle, or if it comes on as you drive, have an authorized dealer service the airbag system immediately.

-• The Occupant Classification System (OCS) is part of a Federally regulated safety system required for this vehicle.
-It is designed to turn off the front passenger airbag for an empty seat and for occupants classified in a category other than that of an adult.
-This could be a child, teenager, or even a small size adult.
+Occupant Classification System (OCS)

+The OCS is part of a Federally regulated safety system required for this vehicle.
+It is designed to turn off the passenger Advanced Front Airbag for an empty seat and for occupants classified in a category other than an adult.
+This could be a child, teenager, or even an adult.